 Practicum coordinator/supervisor: the program staff member responsible for arranging adult learner evaluation visits, assigning and preparing field supervisors/consultants to make these visits, and for other pertinent duties related to the practicum period.

 Practitioner: a person whose primary responsibility is teaching in a Montessori classroom and who currently spends at least 50% of a full-time workweek in that position.

-Professional Educator (Academic): a person whose primary responsibility is that of a faculty member; someone who is directly involved in the delivery of the educational program, and who currently spends at least 50% of a full-time workweek teaching or conducting research.
+Professional educator (academic): a person whose primary responsibility is that of a faculty member; someone who is directly involved in the delivery of the educational program, and who currently spends at least 50% of a full-time workweek teaching or conducting research.

-Student Teaching: includes hours spent in the classroom actively practicing with children.
-Substantial Compliance: general fulfillment of accreditation requirements with specified areas of deficiency to be remedied.
+substantial compliance: general fulfillment of accreditation requirements with specified areas of deficiency to be remedied.

-Supervising Teacher: the classroom teacher-mentor for a candidate completing practicum student teaching.
+Supervising teacher: the classroom teacher-mentor for a candidate completing practicum student teaching.
 The supervising teacher or credentialed designee must be present in the environment on all days on which the student teacher is present.

-Unaffiliated Independent: a MACTE accredited program that is not a member of an affiliated organization but is associated with an independent consortium.
+Unaffiliated independent: a MACTE accredited program that is not a member of an affiliated organization but is associated with an independent consortium.